bvds/andes/docs/guides/manager_guide/README.md

 the correct PIN value before being locked out.
 The default is 10 attempts.
 If a user is locked out, the user must re-enter their username and password to gain access to the Space client.</li>
+<li>Maximum time of offline work - Maximum duration that a device can use
+Sencha Space offline before being automatically logged off.
+The duration can be set to an amount of minutes, hours, days, weeks, or months.</li>
 </ul>
 {@img Space_Ad_Settings_Security.png}<br></li>
 <li>Authentication - Lets you set: